Absence of Bose condensation on lattices with moat bands

-This observation greatly simplifies finding the spectrum by reducing the problem to diagonalization of the operator $\hat T$.
-We first analyze it in the semiclassical approximation, applicable if the minimal energy contour ${\cal C}$ encloses relatively small fraction of the Brillouin zone.
-To this end we notice that the spectrum of the operator $\hat G=G_{\bf k+A}$ in Eq.~(\ref{H1}) can be found using Onsager's relation\cite{Onsager} for Bohr-Sommerfeld quantization of quasiclassical cyclotron orbits in a magnetic field.
-Denote by $G_l(\Phi)$, $l=1,2,\ldots$, the eigenvalues of $G_{\bf k+A}$.
-Semiclassically $G_l(\Phi)$ can be found by: (i) considering the constant energy contours $|G_{\bf k}|=G$ of the bare operator in the reciprocal ${\bf k}$ space, and (ii) identifying $G_l(\Phi)$ with energy of contours ${\cal C}_l$ having a normalized reciprocal area ${\cal A}({\cal C}_l)$ given by: \bea (\mathcal{C}_l)= \left(l+{1\over 2}-{\gamma\over 2\pi} \right) \frac{\Phi}{2\pi}\,, \eea where $\Phi$ is a magnetic flux through a unit cell of the lattice, and $\gamma$ is the Berry phase\cite{berry,fuchs}.
-Finally, the spectrum of the Hamiltonian (\ref{H1}), which describes the lattice subject to the constant magnetic flux $\Phi$ {\em and} Haldane modulation $\phi_H=\Phi/12$, is found in terms of $G_l(\Phi)$ as \bea E_l(\Phi)=-t_1 G_l(\Phi) + t_2 \big[G_l(\Phi)\big]^2 \, . \eea Landau levels (\ref{LL}) are non-monotonic functions of flux, see inset in Fig.~\ref{fig-Hofstadter1}.
-They all (apart from $l=0$ if $\gamma=\pi$) reach the minimum at $G=t_1/2t_2$, i.e. exactly at the band minimum, where the corresponding cyclotron orbit coincides with the minimal energy contour ${\cal C}$.
-Recalling that $\Phi=4\pi\nu$, one obtains the set of the filling factors $\nu_l$, Eq.~(\ref{eq-density-quantized}), where the Landau levels reach the minimum.
-Since the Chern-Simons transformation (\ref{CS}) attaches exactly one flux quantum per particle, fermions $c_{\bf r}$ fully fill the lowest Landau level (LLL) at any lattice filling $\nu$.
-Therefore in the mean-filed approximation the {\em many-body} groundstate energy follows LLL.
+This algebraic structure (\ref{H1}) greatly simplifies spectral problem by reducing it to diagonalization of the NN operator $\hat T$.
+As mentioned above, the latter is sensitive only to the total flux $\Phi$, but {\em not} to the staggered component $\phi_H$.
+At small filling factors (i.e. magnetic fields) its spectrum may be analyzed in the semiclassical approximation\cite{Onsager}.
+Accordingly, the eigenvalues of $\hat T$, denoted as $G_l(\Phi)$, where $l=0,1,\ldots$, can be found by: (i) considering the constant energy contours $|G_{\bf k}|=\mathrm{const}=G$ of the bare operator in the reciprocal ${\bf k}$-space, and (ii) identifying $G_l(\Phi)$ with energy $G$ of contours having normalized reciprocal area \bea _l= \left(l+{1\over 2}-\kappa \right) \frac{\Phi}{2\pi}\,, \eea where $2\pi\kappa$ is the Berry phase\cite{berry,fuchs}.
+Finally, the spectrum of the Hamiltonian (\ref{H1}), which describes the lattice subject to the uniform magnetic flux $\Phi$ {\em and} Haldane modulation $\phi_H=-\Phi/6$, is found in terms of $G_l(\Phi)$ as \bea E_l(\Phi)=-t_1 G_l(\Phi) + t_2 \big[G_l(\Phi)\big]^2 \, . \eea Since we have attached exactly one flux quantum per fermion, all states at the lowest Landau level (LLL) are occupied.
+As a result, the many-body ground state energy follows LLL.
+The peculiarity of the moat dispersion is that LLL is not necessarily $l=0$ one, but a level with $l\approx {\cal A_M}/\nu$, see inset in Fig.~\ref{fig-Hofstadter1}.
+Indeed, Landau levels (\ref{LL}) are non-monotonic functions of flux.
+They reach the minimum at $G=t_1/2t_2$, i.e. exactly at the very bottom of the moat.
+Recalling that $\Phi=4\pi\nu$, one obtains the set of the filling factors $\nu_l$, Eq.~(\ref{eq-density-quantized}), where LLL (and thus the ground state energy) reaches its minima.
+As an illustration, consider the moat closely encircling $K$ and $K'$ points, Fig.~\ref{fig-bands}d.
+In this case $G_{\bf k}\approx 3|k|/2$ and $\kappa=1/2$\cite{Haldane}, from Eq.~(\ref{Onsager}) one finds $G_l(\Phi)=\sqrt{ \sqrt{3}\Phi l}$, leading to $E_l(\Phi)=- t_1\sqrt{ \sqrt{3}\Phi l} + t_2\sqrt{3}\Phi l$.
+The non-monotonic dependence on $\Phi$ is evident.